peidacai/espresso-math.github.io/_posts/2016-11-01-General-Assembly-Project06_post.md

 ### 1. Introduction / Storyline

-In this project, we pretend to be hired by Netflix to work with movie data, to try and figure out the factors which determined the IMDB movie ratings for top movies of all time.
+In this project, we pretended to be hired by Netflix to work with movie data, to try and figure out the factors which determined the IMDB movie ratings for top movies of all time.

 Here, we explored ensemble modelling, use of APIs and natural language processing.